 Perth Public Health Officer Training Program

-Structured training is provided through monthly teaching sessions complementing work-based activities.
-Scenario-based training is used to provide trainees with the opportunity to apply their newly acquired skills in practical real-life public health situations.
+Guest speakers deliver presentations on a broad range of public health topics.
+Scenario-based training is used to provide trainees with the opportunity to apply their newly acquired skills in simulated public health responses.

 • communicable disease